 4. Don’t ignore updates

-Like many of us, I too am guilty of putting off system and software updates.
-They always come right when you’re in the middle of something and it’s too easy to hit the “remind me tomorrow” button over, and over again.
-But what I didn’t realise (I do now) is how important they are.
+Many of us are guilty of putting off system and software updates.
+They always come right when you’re in the middle of something, and it’s too easy to hit the “remind me tomorrow” button over and over again.
+But what we might not realise is how important they are.

 Updates aren’t just to make changes and improve the programs we use but to fix security flaws (patch) and help safeguard your data.

-Most modern devices will automatically apply updates by default, but you may need to allow your computer to restart to complete the patching process – annoying by necessary.
+Most modern devices will automatically apply updates by default, but you may need to allow your computer to restart to complete the patching process – annoying by necessity.

-Software as a service (or SaaS) is a way of delivering applications over the Internet—as a service.
+Software as a service (or SaaS) is a way of delivering applications over the Internet.
 Instead of installing and maintaining software, you simply access it via the Internet, freeing yourself from complex software and hardware management.

 5. Enable automatic locking